teserakt-io/e4-doc/content/getting-started/go/2-e4-integration.md

     // ...
 ```

-And last, we also update the `mqtt.Publish` call to protect the message :
+And last, we also update the payload we pass to `mqtt.Publish`, to protect the message first :

 {{< highlight go "hl_lines=7-12" >}}
         // ...